mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 REFEREE’S INTRODUCTION

-The Gravatics Technologies Ltd (Gravatic's or GTL) “Tansui” grav speeder has been the centre of recent interest and speculation by the grav industry.
+The Gravatics Technologies Ltd (Gravatic's or GTL) “Tansui” grav speeder has been the center of recent interest and speculation by the grav industry.
 The rumour mill that operates within the grav vehicle trade has begun to spread quiet words about a new high-tech